The Sharkfighters: Filming

-Film score
+Score

-The music for The Sharkfighters was composed by Jerome Moross in what was his last adventure film before becoming notable for scoring Westerns, described as "lively and unique."
+The music for The Sharkfighters was composed by Jerome Moross, described as "lively and unique."
 While it is not known if he traveled to Cuba with the company, the distinctly ethnic themes of the music appear to be inspired by the filming on location, using syncopation and percussion instruments highly suggestive of his orchestral composition Biguine.

 Thematically the score is characterized by an ostinato that stresses the second half of the second beat but nothing at all on the third beat.
 This rhythm is employed throughout the varied scene melodies using maracas, xylophones, guitars, claves, and bongos to produce a Caribbean motif.
-In the Havana night club scene he integrates a rumba into the score, then soothes it to a soft melody underscoring the dialogue between Martha and Len.
+In the Havana night club scene he integrates a rumba into the score, then segues to a soft melody underscoring the dialogue between Martha and Len.
 Also notable is a "unique cue" to announce the presence of sharks.
-The score of The Sharkfighters displays the fully developed elements of style now associated with Moross in Westerns such as The Big Country.
+The score of The Sharkfighters displays the fully developed elements of style now associated with Moross in Westerns such as The Big Country, which he moved on to after this film.